jcoliver/dig-coll-borderlands/README.md

 [Collections as Data](https://collectionsasdata.github.io/part2whole/) program.
 More information about the project is available found at [https://libguides.library.arizona.edu/newspapers-as-data](https://libguides.library.arizona.edu/newspapers-as-data).
-+ _“Reporting on Race and Ethnicity in the Borderlands (1882-1924): A Data-Driven Digital Storytelling Hub”_, funded by the Mellon Foundation through the [Digital Borderlands](http://borderlands.digitalscholarship.library.arizona.edu/) program.
++ _Reporting on Race and Ethnicity in the Borderlands (1882-1924): A Data-Driven Digital Storytelling Hub_, funded by the Mellon Foundation through the [Digital Borderlands](http://borderlands.digitalscholarship.library.arizona.edu/) program.